 In Tulsa, there may be weeks where there’s just one big storm after another.
 If your roof has previously received damage that has yet to be fixed, it weakens your roof against the next storm.
 A weak roof can do little to protect you from wind and rain.

 To avoid a catastrophe, attempt to complete your roofing repairs before the next storm.
-There are many roofers who provide emergency repair or a temporary roof tarp to protect your home before the roof can be repaired.
+Many roofers provide emergency repair or a temporary roof tarp to protect your home before the roof can be repaired.
 Before storm season, find a roofer you trust to be your contact in the case of an emergency.
 This will save you time compared to being caught off guard and having to quickly find a roofer.

 Your roof is an important part of your home.
-It’s important to take care of your roof in order to protect your family and your belongings.
-Green Country Roofing provides storm damage repair and roof replacement to the Tulsa metropolitan area.
-Have a roofer on call who you can trust.
-You can learn more about Tulsa Roofing Company, Green Country Roofing here.
+It’s important to take care of your roof to protect your family and your belongings.
+Green Country Roofing provides storm damage roofing repair and roof replacement to the Tulsa metropolitan area.
+Contact us when you need a high-quality roof services in Tulsa.